JRC1995/auto-tldr/README.md

 ## Extractive Summarization based on keywords extracted using RAKE

-This is a simple implementation of extractive summarization based on the keywords extracted by RAKE -Rapid Automatic Keyword Extraction. rAKE is introduced in the paper mentioned below.
+This is a simple implementation of extractive summarization based on the keywords extracted by RAKE -Rapid Automatic Keyword Extraction.
+RAKE is introduced in the paper mentioned below.

 [Rose, Stuart & Engel, Dave & Cramer, Nick & Cowley, Wendy.
 (2010).
 Automatic Keyword Extraction from Individual Documents.
 Text Mining: Applications and Theory.
 1 - 20.
 10.1002/9780470689646.ch1.](https://www.researchgate.net/publication/227988510_Automatic_Keyword_Extraction_from_Individual_Documents)